croningp/BZComputation/README.md

-This repository consist of the hardware and specification of parts associated to the paper "A Hybrid Electronically Programmable Chemical Computer."
+This repository consist of the hardware and specification of parts associated to the paper "A Electronically Programmable Chemical Array based Hybrid Information Processor".

 University of Glasgow, School of Chemistry